JGBs edge lower as weaker yen helps lift equities

 * Indexes down: Dow 0.13 pct, S&P 0.27 pct, Nasdaq 0.21 pct (Adds details, comments, updates prices)

-TOKYO, Nov 21 Japanese government bonds slipped slightly on Wednesday, as a weakening yen helped bolster Japanese shares and took away some of the appeal of fixed-income assets.
+TOKYO Nov 21 Benchmark Japanese government bonds slipped slightly on Wednesday, as a weakening yen helped bolster Japanese shares and took away some of the appeal of fixed-income assets.

-Losses were limited, however, after Greece's international lenders failed to agree how to get its debt down to a sustainable level to receive a bailout.

-Euro zone finance ministers will meet again on Monday, after their meeting in Brussels ended on Wednesday without a plan.

-JGBs also have been pressured by political concerns heading into an election on Dec.
-16, at which the ruling party is expected to lose support to the main opposition Liberal Democratic Party.
+* JGBs have also been pressured by political concerns ahead of an election on Dec.
+16, at which the ruling party is expected to lose support to the opposition Liberal Democratic Party

-The LDP said on Wednesday that on its return to power it would set a 2 percent inflation target with an eye to revising the law governing the Bank of Japan so as to boost cooperation between the government and the central bank.
+The LDP has pledged to set a 2 percent inflation target, media reported on Wednesday, to encourage the Bank of Japan to expand monetary stimulus more aggressively.

 "There was a sell-off on the political fears and then some dip-buying, but yields remain in recent ranges," he said.